cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 - `r pkg("MoNAn")` implements the method to analyze the structure of weighted mobility networks or distribution networks outlined.

-- `r pkg("ERPM")` extends exponential random graph models (ERGMs) to explain cross-sectional or longitudinal observed partitions, i.e. sets of non-overlapping groups, such as face-to-face interactions, animal herds, or political coalitions, through group formation processes based on individual attributes, relations between individuals, and size-related factors.
+- `r pkg("ERPM")` implements an exponential-family model for cross-sectional or longitudinal partitions, i.e. non-overlapping sets of groups, such as sports teams, animal herds, or political coalitions, through group formation processes based on individual attributes, relations between individuals, and size-related factors.

 ### Multimodal and multilevel networks